sunshowers-code/rust-cli-recommendations/src/hierarchical-config.md

 5. System-wide configuration
 6. Default configuration shipped with the program.

+> Tip: One neat trick is to embed your app's default configuration [as a config file](https://doc.rust-lang.org/std/macro.include_str.html) within your binary.
+The default configuration can serve as an example to other users.

 There are some exceptions.
 For example, color support *should* follow the rules listed in the [Colors](./colors.md) section.

 **Configurations *may* be merged rather than completely overwritten.** Consider the following configuration files.